OctopusDeploy/docs/docs/administration/upgrading/guide/automate-upgrades.md

 You can write a script to check Octopus's current installed version and compare it against the latest version with this information.
 The script can include business rules such as:

-- Only download patch releases
+- Only download patch releases.
-- Only download minor releases
+- Only download minor releases.
 - Only download minor releases after it goes to .2.
-For example, currently on 2020.3.4, wait until 2020.4.2 or higher
+For example, currently on 2020.3.4, wait until 2020.4.2 or higher.
 - Only download the next major release after it goes to .3.
-For example, currently, on 2019.13.7, wait until 2020.3.1 is released
+For example, currently, on 2019.13.7, wait until 2020.3.1 is released.
-- Download the latest release
+- Download the latest release.

 The PowerShell script below enforces some of those business rules: